About Extra Good

 Lindsey is a gifted bridge-builder between nonprofits, corporations, local governments, and the academic community.
 Driven by a commitment to elevate the recipient community’s voice and leadership, Lindsey has a proven track record forging and sustaining partnerships between high-impact programs and corporate partners to accomplish something greater together.
 Through her expertise in program evaluation, research, and analysis, Lindsey helps organizations ensure these philanthropic collaborations don’t just feel good, they’re actually doing good.

 She received her M.A. in International Relations with an emphasis on the Effective Distribution of Aid from New York University, where she conducted research on the misappropriation of aid in Northern Uganda that was published in the Journal of Political Inquiry.
-Lindsey lives in the Atlanta area with her husband, two children, and her old but ever-faithful labrador.
+Lindsey lives in the Atlanta area with her husband, two children, and her faithful four-legged friend.

 President and Co-Founder